Thiloka006/Thiloka006/README.md

 - 👋 Hi, I’m @Thiloka006
 - 👀 I’m interested in create systems and coding
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Software Engineering (2 sem)

 <!---
 Thiloka006/Thiloka006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.